HandsOnDataViz/book/docs/HandsOnDataViz.md

     Select the current iframe tag, paste in your embed code to replace it, and press the green *Run* button.
 The result should be similar to Figure <a href="#fig:datawrapper-tryit">10.9</a>, but instead
-    will display your embed code and interactive visualization.
+    will display your unique embed code and interactive visualization.

 <img src="images/10-embed/datawrapper-tryit.png" alt="Paste your Datawrapper embed code in place of the current iframe tag in the TryIt page and click *Run*." width="750" />
 <p class="caption">